ixchow/maek/README.md

 **Maek** is like **make**, but a bit mixed up.

-**Maek** is a lightweight, build system as a single javascript file.
+**Maek** is a lightweight build system as a single javascript file.
 It is:
  - *Transparent*: everything is in one file and uses only standard node modules.
 You control exactly what maek does.
 No spooky action-at-a-distance or system package databases.
  - *Explicit*: prints the commands it runs and tells you why it runs them.
  - *Parallel*: runs many jobs at once.